 “Ticks and Lyme disease have been on the rise in recent years because of milder winters and heavily wooded areas surrounding the county,” says Dr. Jeun.
 “As a result, I have to make sure I’m constantly educating my clients on the topic.
 My goal is to promote more proactive prevention methods.”

-Ticks become active when temperatures reach 4°C, so early preventive measures for pets are important.
+Ticks become active when temperatures are above zero, so early preventive measures for pets are important.
 The hardest part about treating ticks and Lyme disease is that bites aren’t always visible, which makes regular check-ups with your veterinarian important.

 “Animals can’t speak, but they will tell you everything you need to know through a physical exam,” says Dr. Jeun.